veevelder/quick-combat/README.md

 **NOTES**
 * The On Deck marker will skip any defeated combatants
 * Any hidden (sneaking) tokens will be skipped from being marked.
-I havent found a good way to make the animation hidden just yet.
+I haven't found a good way to make the animation hidden just yet.

 ![Combat Marker Settings](images/combMarkersSetting.png)